Dooders/.github/whitepapers/tasm/tiered_adaptive_semantic_memory.md

 The Tiered Adaptive Semantic Memory (TASM) system represents a fundamental shift from traditional agent memory systems.
 By focusing on the meaning and relationships between experiences rather than their raw representations, it creates more human-like memory capabilities that support sophisticated reasoning, learning, and adaptation.

-> TASM’s effectiveness will depend on navigating challenges in training, compression fidelity, memory retention, and evaluation—but its potential for scalable, semantically rich memory makes it a powerful direction for next-gen intelligent agents.
+> TASM's effectiveness will depend on navigating challenges in training, compression fidelity, memory retention, and evaluation—but its potential for scalable, semantically rich memory makes it a powerful direction for next-gen intelligent agents.